indiejames/vscode-clojure-debug/readme.md

 an exception.
 Otherwise you will stop on every frame of the stack trace and have to hit continue repeatedly until you bubble back up out of the call stack.

-### Dependencies
+### Clojure Dependencies

-The environment utilizes several libraries to enable various features.
+The environment utilizes several clojure libraries to enable various features.

 * debug-middleware provides the debug functionality, which in turn relies on
 * cdt - the Clojure Debug Toolkit